 GST changes from Saturday 1 July 2023

-If the retailer is GST registered you'll pay GST at the point of purchase, regardless of the total value of your order.
+Online retailers that sell regularly to Jersey customers will be registered for GST and you'll pay GST at the point of purchase, regardless of the total value of your order.

 If the retailer is not registered you'll pay GST when the goods arrive in Jersey if they are more then the de minimis value.

-The GST de minimis value is reducing from £135 to £60.
+The GST de minimis value has reduced to £60.

 Overseas retailer registered for GST